diedummydie/T-Update/README.md

 [Click here to **Download**](https://github.com/diedummydie/ToME-Update/releases/download/1.0/ToME-Update.dmg).
 Open the file, then drag and drop to install.
 ![Installation](https://github.com/diedummydie/ToME-Update/blob/master/etc/dmg.png)

+*Note: This updater does one thing simply and quickly.
+It worked with the 1.6.6 release in January, 1.6.7 in Feb., and will continue with no need for changes until the te4 site undergoes a major redesign.*

 It stays next to the game for quick access.
 ![T-Engine and T-Update icons](https://github.com/diedummydie/ToME-Update/blob/master/etc/icon.png)